Meet your new AI legal assistant that redlines and drafts directly in Microsoft Word.

 Summary

 This has been a brief “how to” guide about some of the no-code options for creating front end websites for your legal apps and Gavel document automation workflows --- including websites that have a payment portal / gateway for selling.
-Gavel's team can always set up your workflows for you, too (hire a Gaveler here).
+Gavel's team can always set up your workflows for you.
+(Hire a Gaveler here).
 Stay tuned for future articles about additional no code options as they come onto the market.
 Learn more about what it means to productize the law here or sign up for Gavel here.

 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.